Model-specific functions

 Data simulators

-See also Distributions.jl for a large range of distributions implemented in Julia, and the package RCall for calling R functions within Julia.
+See also Distributions.jl for a range of distributions implemented in Julia, and the package RCall for calling R functions within Julia.

 NeuralEstimators.simulategaussianFunction